Nantes, France: Term Abroad Program

 Once in Nantes

-The exchange coordinator from Waterloo or Trent will assist the group during the first week.
+The exchange coordinator from Trent will assist the group during the first week.
 They will meet you at the airport with a shuttle to take you to campus.
 Some meetings that take place during the first week are listed below.

 - Register and move into residence